websh-org/web-shell/packages/factory/index.md

   </dd><dt>
     public
   </dt><dd>
     An object containing the component's public members.
-These will be accessable under `this.public` in the component's methods, and under ``.
+These will be accessable under `this.public` in the component's methods.
   </dd></dl>
 </dd></dl>